-This year’s event will benefit Men Of Code, where we work with athletes and their coaches in local high schools and colleges to transform them into leaders and allies to end violence against women and girls.
+Proceeds from our past event benefitted Men Of Code, where we work with athletes and their coaches in local high schools and colleges to transform them into leaders and allies to end violence against women and girls.
 Men of Code has been recognized as an exemplary violence prevention program working with men and boys by the Office of Violence Against Women, former Vice President Joe Biden, and was highlighted on ESPN’s Outside the Lines.

 Participating Athletes and Celebrities

 Over the last 11 years, well-known and respected athletes have participated and attended “Walk This Way” by showing their support for our mission in ending intimate partner violence, including: